ygpalta/building-blocks-immigration/posts/super-visa.md

 ---
 title: 'Super Visa'
 date: '2020-01-04'
-about: 'This program allos multiple entries to parents and grandparents of Permanent Residents and Canadian citizens'
+about: 'This program allows multiple entries to parents and grandparents of Permanent Residents and Canadian citizens'
 ---

 This program is for parents and grandparents of Permanent Residents and Canadian citizens.
 This program allows multiple entries and is valid up to 10 years.
 The applicant is authorized to stay in Canada for up to two years at a time.
 Dependants are not eligible under this program.